tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.1.7_to_8.2.2.md

 * The standard procedure is to follow the instructions in the copy of UPGRADE.TXT that comes with the source

-* We are going to start using Drush to do this!
+We are going to start using drush to do this!

 ## More References